Blogpost · March 21, 2026

 return "Failed to reach conclusion"

-• Scenarios where the model needs to gather information dynamically.
+• Scenarios where the model needs to gather information dynamically before answering.

-• Complex workflows that benefit from explicit reasoning traces.
+• Workflows that benefit from explicit, inspectable reasoning traces.

 Tree-of-Thoughts: Exploring Multiple Paths

-Tree-of-Thoughts (ToT) extends chain-of-thought by exploring multiple reasoning paths in parallel, evaluating them, and selecting the best ones.
+Tree-of-Thoughts (ToT) extends chain-of-thought by exploring multiple reasoning paths simultaneously, evaluating each, and selecting the most promising ones — like a chess engine that considers many possible moves before choosing the best one.

-3. Search strategy: Decide which thoughts to expand (BFS, DFS, or beam search).
+3. Select: Choose which thoughts to expand, using BFS, DFS, or beam search.

-4. Backtracking: If a path fails, explore alternatives.
+4. Backtrack: If a path fails, discard it and try alternatives.

 Task: Write a coherent story with exactly 4 sentences about a detective solving a mystery.